Stats from the ASL/KSL era

 Data for each game includes players, outcome, date, duration, spawn locations, map details, map selection and tournament context.
 I have personally compiled the data in a SQL database which I have then queried for the insights.
 Most of the data has been collected from Liquipedia, while game duration and spawn location has been collected from the AfreecaTV VODs.

 It should be noted that since the dataset consists exclusively of top level games, the insights in this article apply only to Starcraft played at the very highest skill level.
 Different dynamics may be at play at other levels.
-For analysis of ladder game data instead of ASL/KSL, check out Kraekkling’s recent work.
+For analysis of ladder game data instead of ASL/KSL, check out Kraekkling’s work.

 Making these stats available is my attempt to give something back to the community.
 I hope you find them interesting.
 Let me know if you have further questions that may be answered from this dataset, and I’ll get back to you.